metrumresearchgroup/QSPKit.jl/README.md

 CondaR may repair RCall against the selected CondaPkg R installation.
 ShowKit and SpecKit perform read-only R dependency checks and never install or rewrite R packages during ordinary use.
-Run the full CondaR/ShowKit test suites with a disposable Julia depot and `JULIA_CONDAPKG_ENV`; the supplied CI uses a runner-temporary Conda environment.
+Run the full CondaR/ShowKit test suites with a disposable Julia depot and a dedicated `JULIA_CONDAPKG_ENV`.

-Package `compat` entries are supported version ranges, as expected for Julia libraries; the source tree does not commit consumer lockfiles.
+Package `compat` entries are supported version ranges, as expected for Julia libraries.
+Julia manifests are intentionally untracked, so consuming applications should resolve and maintain their own lockfiles.
 Direct Conda dependencies use reviewed exact versions.
-Optional pmplots, pmtables, mrggsave, npde, and yspec integrations remain caller-provisioned and must be version-controlled by the consuming application when used.
+Optional pmplots, pmtables, mrggsave, npde, and yspec integrations remain caller-provisioned and should be versioned by the consuming application when used.

 ## Getting started